bozok/fastapi-backend-template/README.md

 - **Coverage reporting** with pytest-cov
 - **Async test fixtures** for database and HTTP client testing
 - **Security testing** for authentication and authorization
+- **Pre-commit hooks** with ruff linting, formatting, and automated testing

 ### 📊 **Observability & Monitoring**